-Whether you're looking to do a full renovation or simply update your decor, two-tone kitchens are simple yet effective way to breathe life into the space.
+Whether you're looking to do a full renovation or simply update your decor, two-tone kitchens are a simple yet effective way to breathe life into the space.

-This design feature means you can incorporate a splash of bold color with a calmer one, as well as making it easier for you to choose between your favourite colors – simply include more than one on your kitchen ideas moodboard.
+This design feature means you can incorporate a splash of bold color with a calmer one, as well as making it easier for you to choose between your favorite colors – simply include more than one on your kitchen ideas moodboard.

 Two-tone kitchens – ideas, tips and design advice

 If you are torn between two kitchen color ideas or looking to have a kitchen design with more depth and interest, a two-tone kitchen may be for you.